 As a general rule, the lead petitioner will receive a response from the council, usually within 10 working days, which will explain the action the council proposes to take.

-What can I do if I feel my petition has not been dealt with properly?
+If you feel your petition has not been dealt with properly

 If you have created a petition and feel we have not dealt with it properly, you have the right to request that one of the council's Overview and Scrutiny Committees reviews the steps the council has taken or is proposing to take.